 Foundations pay that amount in the form of qualifying distributions, most of which will be grants.
 Within certain limits, the administrative cost of making grants also qualifies.
 Generally, a private foundation must meet or exceed an annual payout requirement of five percent of the average market value of its net investment assets to avoid paying taxes.

 If you're a nonprofit looking for funding, the payout requirement can help you.
 By knowing how much a private foundation holds in assets, you can roughly estimate how much it should pay in grants each year to meet its payout requirement.
-You can find that information quickly through Candid's powerful database, Foundation Directory Online (FDO.
+You can find that information quickly through Candid's powerful database, Foundation Directory.

-FDO has comprehensive information for more than 150,000 private foundations, including foundation assets.
-You can subscribe to FDO or use it for free at our Funding Information Network locations.
-Click here to learn more about how to use FDO and here for a handy FDO guide.
+Foundation Directory has comprehensive information for more than 150,000 private foundations, including foundation assets.
+You can subscribe or use it for free at our Funding Information Network locations.
+Click here to learn more about how to use Foundation Directory and here for a handy guide.